deepaksingh1984/extract-image-from-video-python-opencv/README.md

-# extract-image-from-video-python-opencv
-Extract Image from m4 video using opencv python
+# Extract Image from m4 video using opencv python

 Install openCV
 ```